michaelnisi/cop/README.md

-# cop - filter stream
+# cop - filter stream of objects

 [![Build Status](https://secure.travis-ci.org/michaelnisi/cop.png)](http://travis-ci.org/michaelnisi/cop)

 ## Description

-A [through](https://github.com/dominictarr/through) `Stream`, configurable to emit specific properties of objects written to it.
+A [Transform](http://nodejs.org/docs/latest/api/stream.html#stream_class_stream_transform) `Stream` configurable to emit specific properties of objects written to it.
 Furthermore, if provided with a filter function, `cop` can be used to modulate data.

 ## Usage